Ola-jed/jgb/grammar.md

 # For complex numbers, use 'I' to define the imaginary unit
 # Uppercases cannot be used as first characters in indeterminates
 # It is to avoid confusion with the imaginary unit, eg: I and I (I am confused too)
-# 'xI' for exmaple is allowed as a variable name
+# 'xI' for example is allowed as a variable name
 ```